Relepega/pvm/README.md

 # Python Version Manager

-PythonVersionManager (PVM for short) is a project that has been inspired by [nvm for windows](https://github.com/coreybutler/nvm-windows) and aims to easily manage multiple python enviroments on your windows system.
+Python Version Manager (PVM for short) is a project that has been inspired by [nvm for windows](https://github.com/coreybutler/nvm-windows) and aims to easily manage multiple python enviroments on your windows system.

 ![](media/pvm.png)